How do I access Webmail?

-When you first set up MailScanner you will notice that spam and virus scanning is enabled by default however both low and high scoring spam is set to be delivered.
+When you first set up MailScanner you will notice that spam and virus scanning is enabled by default with low scoring spam set to be delivered and high scoring spam set to be deleted.
 By default MailScanner also defines emails with a spam score between 0-5 to be legitimate email, 5-20 to be low scoring or potential spam, and 20+ to be high scoring or definite spam.

 With MailScanner you can also whitelist and blacklist email addresses to ensure that you get your important emails and to block emails from people you do not wish to communicate with.

 By clicking on the Other Settings link you can configure the values for low and high scoring spam to make MailScanner more strict or lenient at your discretion.
 You can also define an alternate email address to forward spam to if you should desire to do so.

 If your ISP is blocking access to port 25, you may use our secondary SMTP server which is installed on port 26 by adjusting the settings in your email client to use port 26 for your SMTP server instead.
 Alternatively, you may also connect securely to our SMTP server over SSL on port 465.